DataDrivenEcologicalSynthesis/VirtualBiogeography/Species List/README.md

 ## Photographs

-All photographs sourced from Wikimedia Commons
+All photographs sourced from Wikimedia Commons with the exception of:

+- BF_Epinephelus-quinquefasciatus sourced from [Smithsonian Tropical Research Institute](https://biogeodb.stri.si.edu/caribbean/en/thefishes/species/4760/on)

 ### File names